Many of our good habits start vanishing when our lives become more and more hectic.

 When you aren’t used to waking up early, it can be extremely tiring when making the switch.

-This is a good thing though.
+This is healthy for our bodies, though.
 When you wake up earlier, a big benefit is being tired earlier in the evening so your body naturally falls to sleep at an appropriate time.

 This will help you get better, deeper sleep than a routine where you force yourself to bed.
 Yes, I’m talking about those nights where you lie in bed for multiple hours while scrolling through your social media feed.